Skip to content

 Benefits of participation at COP16 as a financial institution

-Ask for ambitious implementation measures from governments to meet the goals and targets of the Biodiversity Plan (previously known as GBF)
+Ask for ambitious implementation measures from governments to meet the goals and targets of the GBF

 Showcase your progress on biodiversity to demonstrate market leadership on voluntary commitments